 Thursday: Split–Island of Hvar–Island of Šćedro–Island of Korčula

 We will leave the Port of Split in the early morning and sail to the Island of Hvar.
 The island is known for its mild climate and vast lavender fields.
-Here you can also buy lavender – either as essential oil in small bottles, or as dried flowers in small cloth bags.
 The harbour of the homonymous main town lies at the foot of an island fortress, from which you will have a fantastic panoramic view over the offshore island group of “Pakleni otoci”.
 After about 2–3 hours in Hvar, we will continue to the small Island of Šćedro, where we will have plenty of time for swimming, sunbathing and lunch.
 After lunch, we will set off for our next port of call, Korčula on the Island of Korčula, where you will have the opportunity to go out for dinner.

 Friday: Island of Korčula–Dubrovnik

-In olden times, Korčula was also called the “Black Island”, because of its vast pine forests, which used to cover the entire island.
 Korčula, the homonymous capital of the island, has one of the most beautiful old towns in Dalmatia.
 Because of its fortress-like appearance it is often referred to as “Little Dubrovnik”.
 After breakfast, you are invited to enjoy a guided tour through the birthplace of the famous sailor and explorer Marco Polo, before we continue on to Dubrovnik.
 We will leave Korčula after lunch and we are supposed to arrive in Dubrovnik by 5 pm.
 It takes only a few minutes by bus to get to the old town.
-The bus stop is located right next to the port, the bus leaves every 15 minutes, last return journey around midnight.
+The bus stop is located right next to the port, the bus leaves every 10 minutes, last return journey around 2:00 am.
 Tickets are available from the kiosk (12 Kuna per ride) or on the bus (15 Kuna per ride).
 For dinner, you may visit one of Dubrovnik’s numerous restaurants.

 The entire day is at your disposal to discover the amazing town of Dubrovnik.
 Dubrovnik is also called the “Pearl of the Adriatic”, since in the Middle Ages the city counted among the most important economic and cultural centres of the Mediterranean area.
 Today, the Old City unfolds a unique open air museum boasting countless attractions and secrets to discover.
 After breakfast, you are invited to enjoy a guided tour through the historic town with its impressive walls.
 After the guided city tour, you will have plenty of time to discover the gems of Dubrovnik on your own.
-Stroll through the famous “Stradun”, take a walk along the impressive city walls and visit the numerous unique sights.
+Stroll through the famous “Stradun”, take a walk along the impressive city walls and visit the numerous unique sights or take the cable car to the 415 m high mountain Srđ, from which you can enjoy a unique view of the old town and the sea.
 For lunch, you will have the opportunity to go to a restaurant, while dinner will be served on board.